-Investing in small companies is not for the faint-hearted.
-Whilst some of these companies might do very well, others will struggle and some will fail.
+Investing in startups can be rewarding but is also very risky.
+Some of these companies might do very well, but inevitably others will struggle and some will fail.

-The tax incentives the government offers provide a valuable buffer against this risk for Seed Enterprise Investment Scheme (SEIS) investors.
-They help mitigate the impact of investments that don’t work out and amplify the impact of investments that do well.
+The tax incentives the government offers through the Seed Enterprise Investment Scheme (SEIS) provide a valuable buffer against this risk.
+They mitigate the impact of investments that don’t work out, and amplify the impact of investments that do well.

 SEIS tax relief at a glance

 A £100,000 investment could provide a £50,000 saving on that year’s income tax bill.
-To claim this, you must have sufficient income tax liability in the first place and hold the shares for at least three years.
+To claim this, you must have sufficient income tax liability and hold the shares for at least three years.

 Carry back